mhausenblas/reshifter/README.md

 ## Web app

-If you want to see the app in actions, have a look at the [app walkthrough](https://github.com/mhausenblas/reshifter/blob/master/docs/walkthroughs.md#app).
+If you want to see the app in action, have a look at the [app walkthrough](https://github.com/mhausenblas/reshifter/blob/master/docs/walkthroughs.md#app).

 ### Deploy app locally